-On October 20, 2016 (the "Dismissal Date"), we advised Weinberg & Baer LLC (the "Former Auditor") that it was dismissed as our independent registered public accounting firm.
-The decision to dismiss the Former Auditor as our independent registered public accounting firm was approved by our Board of Directors.
+On October 20, 2016 (the "Dismissal Date"), the Company advised Weinberg & Baer LLC (the "Former Auditor") that it was dismissed as the Company's independent registered public accounting firm.
+The decision to dismiss the Former Auditor as the Company's independent registered public accounting firm was approved by the Company's Board of Directors.

-During the years ended December 31, 2015 and 2014 and through the Dismissal Date, we have not had any disagreements with the Former Auditor on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreements, if not resolved to the Former Auditor's satisfaction, would have caused them to make reference thereto in their reports on the Company's financial statements for such years.
+During the years ended December 31, 2015 and 2014 and through the Dismissal Date, the Company has not had any disagreements with the Former Auditor on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreements, if not resolved to the Former Auditor's satisfaction, would have caused them to make reference thereto in their reports on the Company's financial statements for such years.

-Except as set forth below, during the years ended December 31, 2015 and 2014 and through the Dismissal Date, the reports of the Former Auditor on our financial statements did not contain any adverse opinion or disclaimer of opinion, and such reports were not qualified or modified as to uncertainty, audit scope, or accounting principle, except that the report contained a paragraph stating there was substantial doubt about our ability to continue as a going concern.
+Except as set forth below, during the years ended December 31, 2015 and 2014 and through the Dismissal Date, the reports of the Former Auditor on the Company's financial statements did not contain any adverse opinion or disclaimer of opinion, and such reports were not qualified or modified as to uncertainty, audit scope, or accounting principle, except that the report contained a paragraph stating there was substantial doubt about the Company's ability to continue as a going concern.